yangacer/sqlite3cpp/README.md

 sqlite3_close(db);
 ```

 That's it!
-Now you can use the `coolFunc` with the same database connection. e.g.
+Now you can use the `coolFunc`. e.g.

 ```cpp
 char const *query = "select coolFunc(colA) from Table";